Pippadi/MysoreLUGWebsite/README.md

 ### Actually writing an article
 These webpages are stored as static HTML.
 You could write your webpage in raw HTML, but that can get cumbersome very quickly.
 For most articles that have no complex formatting requirements, writing in our markdown-like format can be the most convenient.
-The `mdparse` program can be used to convert the markdown to HTML.

 Formatting example:
 ```